 So I went home, discussed the ridiculous price with Mrs. G. and ordered one.
 It came about a week later.
 It was a little tricky to install, requiring more fingers than typically found on a pair of human hands, tiny tools suitable for repairing eyeglasses, and the nimble balance of a Cirque de Soleil acrobat, but once I got it up on the side wall next to the sink, it looked good and it worked great.
 Too great, actually.

-I won’t kid you—it took a little time to get used to taking a casual look in the mirror and having Clint Eastwood’s eyes looking back at me, but it does make things a lot easier and while it was a little scary at first, I’m sure everyone else appreciates the extra few minutes that I spend going over my facial topography in my super mirror.
-Then again, most of my friends can’t see things up close anyway.
-I could have a topiary growing out of my nose and nobody would notice, but at least I know I’ve got things under control, and I’m sure my dental hygienist appreciates that.
+I won’t kid you—it took a little time to get used to taking a casual look in the mirror and having Clint Eastwood’s eyes looking back at me, but it does make grooming a lot easier and while it was a little scary at first, I’m sure everyone else appreciates the extra few minutes that I spend going over my facial topography in my super mirror.
+Then again, most of my friends can’t see anything up close anyway.
+I could have a topiary growing out of my nose braided into three inch long eyebrows and nobody would notice, but at least I know I’ve got stuff under control, and I’m sure my dental hygienist appreciates that.